 Figure 1

-Besides vertical breakwaters made of ashlar blocks or concrete poured into wooden caissons, many rubble mound breakwaters were built in Antiquity to provide better shelter for ships.
-Rubble-mound breakwaters consist of piles of stones more or less sorted according to their unit weight: smaller stones for the core and larger stones for an armour layer protecting the core from wave attack.
+Besides vertical breakwaters made of ashlar blocks or concrete poured into wooden caissons, many rubble mound breakwaters were built in Antiquity to provide better shelter for ships (references?).
+Rubble-mound breakwaters consist of piles of stones more or less sorted according to their unit weight: smaller stones for the core and larger stones for an armour layer protecting the core from wave action.